somenath203/Suicide-Depression-Predictor/README.md

 ## Links

-Live preview of this project: https://suicidal-thought-and-depression-predictor-frontend.vercel.app/
+Live preview of the project: https://suicidal-thought-and-depression-predictor-frontend.vercel.app/

 Link to the deployed API of the project: https://suicidal-thought-depression-predictor.onrender.com/